 And courtesy of this year’s Honorary Oscar recipient Gordon Willis, Manhattan itself never looked better, whether in black in white or in color – or in reality.
 Screenplay by Allen and Marshall Brickman.

-Featuring a seemingly never-ending Christmas celebration, Fanny and Alexander is one of Ingmar Bergman's most gripping psychological dramas – one that should be screened in a double bill with the even more disturbing It's a Wonderful Life (1946).
+Featuring a seemingly never-ending Christmas celebration, the three-hour Fanny and Alexander is one of Ingmar Bergman’s most gripping psychological dramas – one that should be screened in a double bill with the even more disturbing It’s a Wonderful Life (1946).

 Featuring small-town “common folk,” an avaricious banker, a well-intentioned but misguided angel, a flood of sentiment and moralistic platitudes, fake snow, and a little girl playing the piano off-key, It’s a Wonderful Life is the stuff that nightmares – before, during, and after Christmas – are made of.

 I’ve yet to check out We’re No Angels (1955), but with a cast featuring Humphrey Bogart, who did become a more than capable performer in his later years; a studly Aldo Ray, who could be quite funny (e.g., Pat and Mike); future two-time Best Supporting Actor Oscar winner Peter Ustinov (Spartacus, 1960; Topkapi, 1964); and, especially, veteran Joan Bennett (Little Women, The Reckless Moment), the crime comedy sounds like a must-see.

 Michael Curtiz, who helped to solidify Bogart’s star persona in Casablanca, directed from a screenplay by Ranald MacDougall (Mildred Pierce), itself an adaptation of Samuel and Bella Spewack’s play My Three Angels, itself the English-language version of Albert Husson’s French play.